neuecc/EtwStream/README.md

 How to save log to file?
 Where is Out-of-Process Service?
 ---
-EtwStream currently no provides FileSink, Out-of-Processs Service.
+EtwStream currently no provides FileSink, Out-of-Process Service.
 Please use [Semantic Logging Application Block](https://msdn.microsoft.com/en-us/library/dn440729.aspx) or [Serilog](http://serilog.net/).

+But I will create new style of Out-of-Process Service configuration with Roslyn C# Scripting API and sinks.  - https://github.com/neuecc/EtwStream/issues/2
+Please wait a moment.

 Wellknown EventSources
 ---